-Fifty percent of China’s outbound travelers are young Chinese 15-29 years old, and 40% of luxury purchases made by Chinese consumers are made abroad.
+Fifty percent of China’s outbound travellers are young Chinese 15-29 years old, and 40% of luxury purchases made by Chinese consumers are made abroad.
 Luxury brands who don’t target young Chinese with travel influencers are missing out on a huge chunk of the Chinese luxury market.

 Luckily, there are two main ways you can grab the attention of young Chinese: share your brand’s distinctive identity through social media and engage with Chinese travel influencers.